Medical marijuana

 But many states permit people with medical conditions such as breast cancer to buy and use medical marijuana in some or all of these forms:

-- Smoking, which involves burning marijuana in a rolled cigarette, a glass pipe, a water pipe (a pipe where the smoke is passed through water before being inhaled) or other device, and inhaling the smoke.
+- Smoking involves burning marijuana in a rolled cigarette, a glass pipe, a water pipe (a pipe in which the smoke is passed through water before being inhaled), certain kinds of vaporizers, or another device and inhaling the smoke.

-- Vaporizers, which heat the marijuana leaf or an oil extract without burning it.
+- Vaporizers and e-cigarettes heat an oil extract without burning it.
 The result is a vapor that can be inhaled.

-- Topical creams or gels applied to the skin.
+- Topical creams or gels can be applied to the skin.

-- Patches that deliver medical marijuana through the skin.
+- Patches deliver medical marijuana through the skin.

 Each method comes with its own pros and cons:

-- With a cigarette or pipe, much of the smoke dissipates when you are not breathing it in.
+- With a cigarette or pipe, much of the smoke dissipates when you are not inhaling it.
 Smoking can also be hard for people with lung problems.
 When marijuana is smoked, you feel its effects very quickly.

 - Edibles and pills can be difficult to take when you are experiencing nausea.
 They can also take longer to go into effect.
 Edibles may be easier on your lungs, allow you to control the dose more carefully, and can be used more privately than smoking.

-You may ask workers at the dispensary, where you’ll go to buy medical marijuana, which method might be best for you and the side effect you’re experiencing.
-Some states require dispensaries to have a qualified health professional on staff.
-Even if your state doesn’t, workers at dispensaries are knowledgeable and can help you choose a method and tell you how to take it properly.
-Remember that each state approves its use differently.
+Remember that each state approves marijuana use differently.
 They control which health conditions qualify for medical marijuana in your state, in what forms you can buy it, and how you get approved to use it.
 Cancer is among the conditions permitted in most states.

-No matter what you choose, you should always speak with your doctors about any new activity or substance that may affect your treatment.
+No matter what you choose, you should always speak with your healthcare team about any new activity or substance that may affect your treatment.

 How medical marijuana works

-Your body makes chemicals similar to those found in marijuana.
-These chemicals made in your body are called endocannabinoids, and there are special receptors for them in your brain and throughout your body.
-THC, the most active chemical in medical marijuana, binds to these receptors, which eases pain and nausea.
+The body makes chemicals similar to those found in marijuana.
+These chemicals made in your body are called endocannabinoids, and there are two types of special receptors for them in the brain and throughout the body.

 Who gets medical marijuana?

-Medical marijuana may be suggested to people who are having an especially difficult time with treatment side effects that don’t get better with other medicines or management techniques.
+Medical marijuana may be available for people who are having an especially difficult time with treatment side effects that don’t get better with other medicines or management techniques.

 Because of the impact marijuana has on human behavior, it has been illegal in the United States since the early 20th century.
-States have recently started changing their laws to allow people with conditions such as breast cancer to use marijuana for medical purposes.
+But individual states have recently started changing their laws to allow people with conditions such as breast cancer to use marijuana for medical purposes.

 Side effects